โš›๏ธIntro to Quantum Mechanics I

 2. A laser produces coherent light because many photons occupy the same quantum state.
 Which postulates make this possible, and why couldn't electrons do the same thing?

-3. Compare and contrast the Born Rule and the Measurement Postulate—how do they each address the probabilistic nature of quantum mechanics differently?
+3. Compare the Born Rule and the Measurement Postulate.
+How do they each address the probabilistic nature of quantum mechanics differently?

-4. If an FRQ asks you to explain why atomic emission spectra have discrete lines rather than continuous bands, which postulates would you reference and why?
+4. Atomic emission spectra have discrete lines rather than continuous bands.
+Which postulates would you reference to explain this, and why?

 5. The Correspondence Principle says quantum mechanics must match classical physics in certain limits.
 For a photon gas at high temperature, would you expect more "quantum" or more "classical" behavior?
 Which postulate helps you decide?